 I'm currently living in Singapore as a researcher at the Adaptive Computing Lab advised by the eminent robotics Professor David Hsu for the year.
 This is after receiving my Master's at Brown University where I had the pleasure of conducting research under Professor Stefanie Tellex at the Human To Robots Lab.

 Inspired by cognitive science, my interests are at the intersection of robotics and reinforcement learning, consisting of developing machine learning algorithms for object-based perception and reasoning.
 This has resulted in research on Partially Observable Markov Decision Processes (POMDPs) for applications in robot navigation and manipulation tasks.
 Humans do not see a visual scene as pixels; rather they are able to pick out objects of interest and selectively reason about them.
 How is this possible? and more importantly...
 How does this influence decision-making?

 One personal consideration of mine is the application of technology for social good.
-I'm impressed by the growing movement of computational sustainability.
+As of recent, I am exploring ways to get involved.
+Currently, I'm impressed by the growing movement of computational sustainability.

 Recent Life updates:

 January 15th 2020: Submitting OO-POMCP: Robust Multi-Object Planning for Object-Oriented POMDPs to IJCAI 2020

 December 15th 2019: PhD applications are done!

 October 15th 2019: Application for US Patent (#405505-561P01US) SYSTEMS AND METHODS FOR OPERATING ROBOTS USING OBJECT-ORIENTED PARTIALLY OBSERVABLE MARKOV DECISION PROCESS completed